sueszli/repetitive-neural-nonsense/README.md

 -   download dataset ✅
 -   implement 3 algorithms:
     -   1 - baseline model from the repository "NRMS on EB-NeRD" from "ebnerd-benchmark" ✅
-    -   2 - "GRU" from "recommenders" repository (it's the core of LSTUR) ✅
+    -   2 - "gru" from "recommenders" repository ❌
-    -   3 - some algorithm of choice ❌ → not implemented yet
+    -   3 - some algorithm of choice ✅ → implemented LSTUR
 -   improve: check out "beyond metrics" section in the "ebnerd-benchmark" repository
 -   write report pdf
 -   submit to "codabench"